 Paint Brush Storage

 To save your most important tool for a long time, keep them in a paintbrush organizer.
 Otherwise, they will probably go missing or get damaged.

 Buy a simple paintbrush holder, or you could even use an old mug where brushes can stand in it.
 Read Acrylic Painting Tips for an artist to get more suggestions.

-- Do not let your brush sit in water for long, it will damage the shape of the brush
+Do not let your brush sit in water for too long as it can damage the brush's shape.

-- Always wash your brush thoroughly with water (and soap if required)
+Always wash your brush thoroughly with water and soap (if needed).

 Steps to Clean Paint Brushes

 1. Wash the brush thoroughly, first in a jar, then under running tap water.
 Now try to remove the excess wet paint from the brush using a cloth or tissue paper.